 Baileys contains about 50& cream (& milk protein) from dairy milk.
 Baileys also contains trace amounts (0.85-1.0%) of Lactose, which is a constituent of milk.
 If the allergy is specifically to Lactose and not due to any other milk constituent then it may be possible for the consumer to consume Baileys.
 Please note that we are not qualified to give medical advice therefore you should consult with your medical adviser before consuming Baileys.

-None of the ingredients used in Baileys use nut or nut products in their manufacture.
+New Baileys Almande contains real almonds and therefore is not suitable for anyone with a nut allergy.
+None of the ingredients used in the other Baileys variants use nut or nut products in their manufacture.
 On the basis of this and to the best of our knowledge there are no traces of nuts in Baileys.
 As we are not qualified to give medical advice persons requiring a nut-free diet must consult their medical adviser before consuming Baileys.

 Baileys is the only cream liqueur that guarantees its taste for 2 years from the day it was made, opened or unopened, stored in the fridge or not when stored away from direct sunlight at a temperature range of 0-25 degrees centigrade.

 One of the keys to achieving this 2 year shelf-life is in our unique process of blending of fresh Irish cream with the spirits and the whiskey without the use of preservatives.
 The alcohol acts as a natural preservative for the product.

 Under normal conditions of storage Baileys has a shelf-life of 24 months.

 If you are concerned about a bottle of Baileys please check the Best Taste Before date on the bottle - all bottles carry a Best Taste Before date.
 This number is located on the bottom left hand side of the back label.
 Example : Code 11 20XY would mean that we guarantee the product would taste perfect until November20XY (XY is the year 2 years from the date of manufacture).